 Maximum time the device will take before it properly reports itself to the Host Controller.
-"Auto" uses default value: it is 100 ms for a Root port, and for a Hub port the delay is taken from the Hub descriptor.
+"Auto" uses default value: for a Root port it is 100 ms, for a Hub port the delay is taken from Hub descriptor.

 PCH-FW Configuration